duaabn/duaabn/README.md

 Highlights:

 🎓 Graduate of the Abdul Aziz Al Ghurair (AGGF) Data Science program.

+🎓 B.Sc. in Surveying Engineering, providing a strong foundation in mathematical modeling and geospatial data analysis.

 💼 Active Freelance Data Analyst on Upwork.